nashville-software-school/client-side-mastery/book-1-setup/WSL-setup.md

 1. Click the Windows Icon and search for `Store` and open the Microsoft Store
 1. In the search bar of the store, search for `Ubuntu`
 1. Click on the `Ubuntu 18.04` icon and click `download`
-   > If you are prompted to sign in, just click "skip"

 ### Create a Unix Login